Closing the Loop

 DeKalb County Schools

-Our DeKalb County School Garden Partners currently include Clarkston High SchoolPrimavera Preschool, The Paideia SchoolThe Waldorf School of AtlantaSpringdale Park Elementary SchoolTalley Street Upper Elementary School, Beacon High Middle School, Avondale Elementary School, John R. Lewis Elementary School Garden, Parkside Elementary, Paideia School, Oakhurst Cooperative Preschool, and The GLOBE Academy.
+Our DeKalb County School Garden Partners currently include Clarkston High SchoolPrimavera Preschool, The Paideia SchoolThe Waldorf School of AtlantaSpringdale Park Elementary SchoolTalley Street Upper Elementary School, Beacon High Middle School, Avondale Elementary School, John R. Lewis Elementary School Garden, Parkside Elementary, Paideia School, Oakhurst Cooperative Preschool, Chamblee High School, and The GLOBE Academy.
 When you share your earned compost with DeKalb County Schools, the participating schools can request compost delivery to be used in their school gardens to grow healthy food and educate students about the importance of healthy soil!

 members are supporting this garden with their compost*